 The 20-year-old pianist's phenomenal victory at the Rachmaninoff Competition (Moscow, 1983) with Rachmaninoff's less known 4th Piano Concerto carried a symbolic sign: it made the pianist aware of his interests, confirmed them and set his future artistic goals.
 His mission to promote the forgotten, unknown, but no less beautiful music has become apparent.

-Since then Scherbakov has worked intensively, producing once CD after another, over 40 in total.
-So he recorded all works for piano and orchestra by Medtner, Respighi, Tschaikovsky and Scriabin, piano concertos by Rachmaninoff.
-Among large scale projects that the pianist has realized there are:
+No less intensively Scherbakov has worked in the studio, producing once CD after another, well over 40 in total.
+So he recorded all works for piano and orchestra by Medtner, Respighi, Tschaikovsky and Scriabin, piano concertos by Rachmaninoff, piano solo works by Lyapunov, Scarlatti, Beethoven, Rachmaninov, Mussorgsky, Prokofiev etc. Among large scale projects that the pianist has realized there are:

-And most recently, the “Lifelong Beethovenian” (Hi-Fi News) has completed just another project.
+- And most recently, the “Lifelong Beethovenian” (Hi-Fi News) has completed just another project.
 Like only a few pianists before him, he studied, played in concerts and recorded all nine Symphonies by Beethoven in Liszt’s transcription.
 The widespread enthusiasm of the music world resulted in the German Critics' Prize and many concert invitations – to Paris, New York, Auckland, Vienna, Berlin and Moscow and to piano Festivals like Ruhr, Luzern and Bad Kissingen.
 His conducting debut in Milano he made with a Beethoven program.
 For many years, the pianist has performed the complete Symphonies cycle and Beethoven’s Piano Sonatas at the Tonhalle Zurich and the National Concert Hall in Taipei.
-In 2016, he will open the Beethoven Festival in Bonn.
+In 2016, he opened the Beethoven Festival in Bonn with the “Eroica” program.

 Since 1998 Konstantin Scherbakov has been Professor at the Zurich University of Arts; many of his students received prizes at international piano competitions, most notably Yulianna Avdeeva, the winner of the 2010 Chopin Competition in Warsaw.